mboss10/1percent-better-everyday/learnings/20240715 - Tableau_Highlight_Max_Min_value_bar_chart.md

 END
 ```

+I have published a dashboard on Tableau Public that can be seen <a href="https://public.tableau.com/views/HighlightMaxMinExamples/HighlightMaxMinDash?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link" target="_blank">here</a>

+The workbook is also available in here on GitHub

 ### **Conclusion**

 By following these steps, you can effectively highlight the maximum and minimum values in your Tableau bar chart, making it easier to identify key data points at a glance.
 This technique can be particularly useful in dashboards and reports where visual emphasis on extreme values is important.